Suppliers

 In January 2021 iQPS second small SAR satellite IZANAMI (QPS-SAR 2) was orbited on a Falcon 9 rocket operated by SpaceX on the Transporter-1 Rideshare program.
 The ‘first light’ images from IZANAMI were in published March 2021.

 On April 18th, 2022 the company signed a launch agreement with IHA Aerospace for the launch of QPS-SAR-3 and QPS-SAR-4 SAR satellites that are constructed in-house by iQPS with more than 25 partner companies in northern Kyushu and other parts of Japan.
 The two satellites will be launched by Epsilon flight #6 from Uchinoura Space Center in Kyushu.
-The agreement will be the first commercial launch order for IHI Aerospace, Co, a subsidiary of the Japanese engineering corporation, Ishikawajima-Harima Heavy Industries, Co. and supplier of rockets to MHI Launch Services.
+The agreement was the first commercial launch order for IHI Aerospace, Co, a subsidiary of the Japanese engineering corporation, Ishikawajima-Harima Heavy Industries, Co. and supplier of rockets to MHI Launch Services.

 In May 2022 the company signed a contract with launch operator Virgin Orbit to launch the QPS-SAR 5 satellite on the LauncherOne vertical Air-launch-system in 2023.
+The bankruptcy of Virgin Orbit forced iQPS to seek for an alternative launch company.

 All trademarks, logos and images mentioned and showed on this page are property of their respective owners.